 This is the URL which the user should use to connect to Sonar.
 If it's not specified the Server URL will be used.

-The password to connect to the database hosting the Sonar database (the password will be encrypted in the configuration file).
+The password to connect to the database hosting the Sonar database the password will be encrypted on the configuration file.

-The Java driver classname to be used to connect to the Sonar database.
+The Java driver classname to be used to connect to the database

 Version of sonar-maven-plugin